Stucco Paint & Knowing How to Paint Over Stucco Cracks

 Do I need special paint when painting stucco?

-Painting stucco is potentially difficult due to its bumpy, uneven surface.
+Painting stucco on exterior surfaces is potentially difficult due to its bumpy, uneven surface.
 Before painting stucco, make sure the surface is properly cured by waiting 60 days after the stucco is poured.
 It’s best to fill in any cracks in the wall before beginning.

 Particularly rough-textured stucco will take extra paint, so be ready to buy more than you might usually estimate for this project.
-If the stucco has not been painted before, remember that its surface will soak up plenty of paint, so you may need several layers.
+If the stucco has not been painted before, remember that its surface will soak up plenty of paint, so that you may need several layers.

 Use a flat, no-gloss paint so that your stucco will look its best, and use a masonry primer to prep the surface.
 Start painting on a warm day with moderate humidity, and wait 24 hours before applying each successive coat.
 A muted color will typically have better coverage than a brighter one, with fewer applications.

 You can also use the sprayer’s shield to protect these areas.
 Use an even pattern with the sprayer and spray with short bursts rather than long strokes to get good coverage.
-Try to paint the stucco from several directions.
+Try to paint the stucco in several directions.